Topical Maps Entities How It Works

 Assess environmental footprints of typical low-carb (often higher animal protein) versus low-fat (often higher plant-protein/whole grains) patterns and offer lower-impact diet design strategies.

-Content Strategy for Low-Carb vs Low-Fat: Evidence Comparison
+Content strategy and topical authority plan for Low-Carb vs Low-Fat: Evidence Comparison

 The recommended SEO content strategy for Low-Carb vs Low-Fat: Evidence Comparison is the hub-and-spoke topical map model: one comprehensive pillar page on Low-Carb vs Low-Fat: Evidence Comparison, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Low-Carb vs Low-Fat: Evidence Comparison — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Low-Carb vs Low-Fat: Evidence Comparison.

 36